andybalaam/cell/README.md

 # Cell Elementary Learning Language

-Note: Cell is currently unfinished.
-The documentation below describes the language as it will be when it is complete.

 Cell is a minimally simple programming language designed to demonstrate how to write a programming language.